When storing an RV, finding the right facility with the right amenities can be challenging.

 Security

 Recreational vehicles can be a huge investment.
-You want to know it’s safely tucked away in storage and protected against vandalism thanks to video surveillance, electronic gate access, and more.
-Knowing your chosen facility takes its security very seriously will help with peace of mind.
+You want to know it’s safe and protected against vandalism and theft.
+Knowing your chosen facility takes its security very seriously (perimeter fencing, cameras, etc.) will help with peace of mind.

 Facility Hours

 You should never overlook the ability to take your RV out of storage whenever you please.
 If you’d like to avoid the inconvenience of working around a facility’s schedule, search for a storage facility with access hours that you can work with.
-If you’re lucky, you might discover a facility offering 24-hour access.
+Many facilities offer 24-hour access.

 Weather

-Deciding between covered, indoor, and outdoor RV storage options can be difficult, but considering the weather typical to your area will help.
-For example, if the sun is extreme, the snow is abundant, or you tend to face hailstorms, you may want to avoid potential damage (and costly repairs) and choose an indoor option.
+Deciding between covered, indoor, and outdoor RV storage options can be difficult, but considering the weather in your area will help.
+If the sun is extreme, the snow is abundant, or you tend to face hailstorms, you may want to avoid potential damage (and costly repairs) and choose an indoor option.

 Storage Location